Skip to main content

 Wayne County Youth Involvement Committee

-Youth United staff and Wayne County Community partners meet to strategize youth involvement within the Wayne County area and Wayne County Connections system of care.
+Youth United staff and Wayne County Community partners meet to strategize youth involvement within the Wayne County area and Connections system of care.

 Wraparound Project Team